13 May 2014

 - Did you review the previous free game I sent to you?
 This is more for established reviewers than new reviewers, but it’s definitely something I look at.
 If I sent you a $60 game 6 months ago and you haven’t reviewed it or even mentioned it, I’m not going to send you another free game.
 This applies even if you played the game and didn’t like it, in which case you probably don’t want to spend a few hours playing it again and reviewing it.
 I totally understand that.
 But you can still mention that you played it, or even reach out to me personally to let me know.
 I respect that.

-- Did you feature my game at some point during the Kickstarter campaign?
+- Have you talked about my game or other games in the past?
 If you go out of your way to interview me on your blog or podcast or feature my game on your blog sometime during the project, that goes a long way.
 Sure, some of the metrics below still enter my consideration, but it’s a big step in the right direction.

 - How big is your audience?
 This is a business.
 In fact, for me, this is my livelihood, my sole source of income.
 I can’t give things away for free with no projected return on investment, and the key factor in determining the ROI is: How many people pay attention to this reviewer’s content?
 If that number is really small (I’ll define that below), it’s probably better for me to focus my limited supply of review copies elsewhere.
 That isn’t indicative of your value to me as a content consumer, but as a publisher, numbers matter.

-Let’s talk about exactly what I mean when I talk about audience size.
-Here are the metrics I use, with some examples in parentheses for context (these numbers were last updated in July 2016):
+Let’s talk about exactly what I mean when I talk about audience size when considering free review copies.
+These thresholds were last updated in April 2018:

 - Podcast: Honestly, I have no idea how to see the number of subscribers a podcast has.
 Does anyone know?
 [Update: Sometimes I look at Twitter followers and Facebook fans for podcasts, but as some podcasters pointed out, some podcasts have small but very loyal followers, so it’s tough to go by strict metrics.
 Which is fine–I consider the other points I discussed above in lieu of hard data.]